LucasKonrath/x9/README.md

-# GitHub Commits Viewer
+# X9 - GitHub Activity Tracker

-A React application that displays commit data for a preset list of GitHub users.
+A React application that displays GitHub activity for a preset list of team members.

 ## Features

-- View recent commits from 8 preset GitHub users
+- Track GitHub activity of 8 preset team members
 - Commits are displayed in a timeline format grouped by date
 - Shows commit message, author, repository, and other details
+- Clean, modern UI with the X9 branding
 - Responsive design with Tailwind CSS

 ## Tech Stack